 By supersizing the panel array, you’re able to maximise system efficiency, as the system reaches its maximum output sooner and then stays there for longer.
 By adding additional solar panels to a SolarEdge inverter, your system will generate more power in the morning, reach maximum output sooner, work at maximum output for longer and produce more power later into the afternoon.
 The downside is that on the best days of the year, the system’s output will be slightly clipped for a short period of time.
 By adding panels to your SolarEdge System, you can significantly increase system output and distribute this output more evenly across the day.

 In winter and on days when the weather is not ideal for solar, over-sizing the inverter will give you more power across the day as the output will typically not be clipped as illustrated below:

 On the days where some clipping does occur, the loss is, for the most part, made up by the fact that you have more panels outputting more power in the morning and during the afternoon.
 Furthermore, the STC government rebate is based on the size of the panel array, not the inverter, so the price of the additional panels is significantly offset by the increased government rebate.

-Revolutionary SolarEdge technology has completely changed the game for single phase houses in NSW.
-Up until recently, we could only install a 5kW system, however thanks to export limitation we are now able to use the SolarEdge 7.3kW single phase inverter and limit the amount of excess solar power that is sent out to the grid.
-This allows us to install up to a 10kW solar system, as the 7.3kW inverter can be oversized by up to 30%.
+Revolutionary technology from both SolarEdge and Enphase has completely changed the game for single-phase houses in NSW.
+Up until recently, it was only possible to install up to 6.6kWs on a single-phase home, however, thanks to export limitation installers are now able to use the SolarEdge 8.25kW or 10kW inverter and limit the amount of excess solar power that is sent out to the grid.
+This allows us to install larger systems on single-phase homes.